Raging Colorado wildfire grows near US Air Force Academy

 In southwestern Colorado, the Weber Fire grew to 8,300 acres overnight but firefighters held it about one mile southeast of the small town of Mancos, east of Mesa Verde National Park.

-Roughly 50 homes were evacuated, and more residents were on evacuation warning, fire information officer Mary Huels said.
+Between 40 to 50 homes were evacuated and residents of Mancos were on evacuation warning, fire information officer Mary Huels said.

-Meanwhile, in neighboring Utah, a fast-growing 39,000-acre wildfire continued to rage on Monday and was only about 12 percent contained, the state’s governor said.

-An estimated 30 homes and about 75 sheep had been lost in the Wood Hollow fire, burning between the rural communities of Fountain Green and Indianola.
-Governor Gary Herbert, who toured the fire by helicopter on Monday morning, estimated the property losses so far at $7 million.

-More than 500 structures have been threatened by the Wood Hollow fire, forcing up to 1,500 people from their homes or summer cabins.

-“The big worry now is the weather.
-Everything that can be done is being done,” Herbert told a televised news conference.

-Additional reporting by Ellen Miller in Grand Junction, Deborah Zabarenko in Washington, and Jennifer Dobner in Salt Lake City; Writing and additional reporting by Mary Slosson; Editing by Eric Walsh and Lisa Shumaker
+A dozen fires in total are burning across Colorado, with high temperatures projected to top 100 degrees again on Monday expected to cause “extreme” fire behavior, officials said.
+(Additional reporting by Ellen Miller in Grand Junction; Writing and additional reporting by Mary Slosson; Editing by Eric Walsh)